statiagov/gesmew/guides/content/developer/deployment/manual-ubuntu.md

 ```

 Now upon every deploy, Capistrano will symlink the `gesmew` directory in the `shared`
-directory into the current version of the app so that the product images are
+directory into the current version of the app so that the establishment images are
 persisted across releases.